lukasz-wiecaszek/gr-gnss-gnuradio-3.10/README.md

 - number_file_sink
   - Helper block, used to store output data/numbers in a file.
     I am using this block currently for storing doppler shift frequencies from debug port of 'acquisition_and_tracking' block.
-Please see 'examples/doppler_shift_svid_20.png'.
+- doppler_shift
+  - Doppler Shift block takes samples describing satellite position in ECEF reference frame.
+    When constructed it is given user/receiver position (also in ECEF frame).
+    Having got user position and satellite positions it calculates satellite velocity.
+    Longitudinal velocity component is then retrieved.
+Finally Doppler shift is calculated and is made available as the output of the block.

 If interested, please see especially gps_acquisition_and_tracking_v4.grc where you will be able to spot navigation message bits on the GUI Time Sink.